conjoon/extjs-app-imapuser/README.md

 ```bash
 $ npm run build:dev
 ```
-Testing environment will then be available via
+Testing environment will be available via.
+Please refer to the [README](./tests/README.md) found in the test-folder for further information.

 ```bash
 $ npm test